 Fee Status and Fee Assessment

-Please note that if you already have a degree or diploma at or above the level of the programme you wish to study at the Guildhall School and would usually pay UK and EU (non-UK) fees, you will be classified as an ELQ student.
-This means you will be liable to pay the full overseas fee rate.
-For more information please see our ELQ page.
+If you already have a degree or diploma at or above the level of the programme you wish to study at Guildhall School and would usually pay Home fees, you will be classed as an ELQ student.
+An equivalent or higher previous degree or diploma from any country counts in this way.

 Tuition Fee Payment